kemanedonfack/microservice-ecommerce/README.md

 ### deploy stage

-**important**: In this step you will need a working Kubernetes cluster with Helm installed, then you will need to connect your cluster to gitlab.
-To do this you need to install an agent for Kubernetes in your cluster, go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps, the name of our Kubernetes cluster is `k8s-cluster`.
-For more information, see the official documentation [here](https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).

 In my case, I used a **kubernetes cluster** on killercoda that I already connected to my Gitlab CI project [my cluster](https://killercoda.com/helm/scenario/use).

-### What is Killercoda
+#### What is Killercoda
 [Killercoda](https://killercoda.com/) is a place where you open your browser and get instant access to a real Linux or Kubernetes environment ready to use.
 These environments are maintained remotely and accessed locally, hence no setup or huge resource usage in local browsers.
 As a user you can learn from existing scenarios and as a creator you can provide scenarios to teach any kind of tools or technologies.

+**important**: In this step you will need a working Kubernetes cluster with Helm installed, then you will need to connect your cluster to gitlab.
+To do this you need to install an agent for Kubernetes in your cluster, go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps, the name of our Kubernetes cluster is `k8s-cluster`.
+For more information, see the official documentation [here](https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).

 ![Capture](https://user-images.githubusercontent.com/70517765/229860467-6d2b6c34-4d90-4344-bbc3-96202044b04c.PNG)